-Set up sign-in for multi-tenant Azure Active Directory using custom policies in Azure Active Directory B2C
+Set up sign-in for multitenant Microsoft Entra ID using custom policies in Azure Active Directory B2C

 This feature is available only for custom policies.
 For setup steps, select Custom policy in the preceding selector.

-This article shows you how to enable sign-in for users using the multi-tenant endpoint for Azure Active Directory (Azure AD).
-Allowing users from multiple Azure AD tenants to sign in using Azure AD B2C, without you having to configure an identity provider for each tenant.
+This article shows you how to enable sign-in for users using the multitenant endpoint for Microsoft Entra ID, allowing users from multiple Microsoft Entra tenants to sign in using Azure AD B2C, without you having to configure an identity provider for each tenant.
 However, guest members in any of these tenants will not be able to sign in.
 For that, you need to individually configure each tenant.

 - Complete the steps in Get started with custom policies in Active Directory B2C

 - Register a web application.

 In this article, it assumed that SocialAndLocalAccounts starter pack is used in the previous steps mentioned in pre-requisite.

 To enable users to sign in to Azure AD B2C with a Microsoft Entra account, you first need to create an application in the Microsoft Entra tenant from the Azure portal.
 For more information, see Register an application with the Microsoft identity platform.

 If you have access to multiple tenants, select the Settings icon in the top menu to switch to your Microsoft Entra tenant from the Directories + subscriptions menu.

 Choose All services in the top-left corner of the Azure portal, and then search for and select App registrations.